 This course includes the design and use of assistive technologies, adaptations, and environmental modifications to enhance performance, safety, and independence.
 Learning experiences include the client and family in the assessment, design, selection, and use of technologies, adaptations, and modifications.
-Content includes fabrication of technologies and
+Content includes fabrication of technologies and adaptations.
+Communities and practice settings are analyzed for accessibility, needed modifications, and compliance to legal requirements.

-Course Lab Hours at 3:1 ratio: 2 Course Clinical Hours at 8:1 ratio: 0
+Course Didactic Hours: 2 Course Lab Hours at 3:1 ratio: 2 Course Clinical Hours at 8:1 ratio: 0